 Orange Light Blinks Five Times over 10 Seconds

-If you see your Nespresso machine blinking this way, that means you need to do a factory reset.
+If you see your Nespresso orange light blinking this way, that means you need to do a factory reset.

 This is a rather simple process:

 - Open the machine head and remove the used capsule, then close it.

 - Leave the lever in the “unlocked” position.